grease-xmr/grease/docs/src/20_circuits.typ

 + verify the correctness of the closing transaction using the shared view key, the unadapted signatures and the adaptor statements,
 + create a shared funding transaction where both peers provide a $v_"in"$ input from their private Monero wallet with the exact amount of their balance,
 + verify the correctness of the funding transaction using the shared view key,
-+ activate the KES with the root secret shares,
++ activate the KES with the root secrets,
 + and finally broadcast the funding transaction to Monero.

 === Channel Update